subhajitbaidya/MindSpace/README.md

 ## 📖 Overview

-**Mindmap** With an aim to help people with their mental well-being.Serves as a robust platform for buying, browsing, and managing different items starting from books to selling creative crafts, paintings, customized goodies with ease.It also features a journal section called diary and an AI powered Support Chatbot for customer queries and recommendations.
+**Mindmap** With an aim to help people with their mental well-being.
+Serves as a robust platform for buying, browsing, and managing different items starting from books to selling creative crafts, paintings, customized goodies with ease.It also features a journal section called diary and an AI powered Therapist Chatbot for customer queries and recommendations.

 ### 🔍 Architecture and Planning

 - **Modular Monorepo and SOA focused:** Scalable structure separating client and server apps.
-- **Development:** Uses modern frameworks like express for handling API calls and business logic, react for UI, python and Fast API for the large language model capabilities.
+- **Development:** Uses modern frameworks like express for handling API calls and business logic, react for UI, python, Langchain, Langgraph and Fast API for the large language model capabilities.
   Planning to use best practices of development for better handling of performance.
 - **MERN Stack + Fast API + Langchain:** Services, Client, Database, Business logic and services in one place.
-- **API:** Inter-communication between services using REST APIs, GraphQL and gRPC.
+- **API:** Inter-communication between services using REST APIs and GraphQL.
 - **Best Practices:** Readable code, docs, and extensibility in mind.

 ---